w3c/wai-curricula/content/content-author/images.md

 Informative images convey information, for example that of a picture or illustration.
 They require a short, clear description provided in the image text alternative or through the adjacent text.

-Discuss different approaches to provide alternative text for informative images.
+Discuss different approaches for providing alternative text for informative images.

 #### Learning Outcomes for Topic